Vasectomy Reversal

 No-Scalpel, No-Needle Vasectomy

-No–scalpel, no-needle vasectomy is the least invasive form of vasectomy, a safe and birth control option for males who are certain they do not want to father a child in the future.
+No–scalpel, no-needle vasectomy is the least invasive form of vasectomy, a safe and effective form of birth control for males who are confident they do not want to father a child in the future.

 semen analysis